PoojaPatel1712/PoojaPatel1712/README.md

    - Access a data analysis project focusing on Diwali sales data using Python.
 Check out the project work folder containing the dataset and Jupyter Notebook.

 7. [TechLab](https://github.com/PoojaPatel1712/TechLab)
-   - Explore Python exercises on HackerRank covering topics like Hello, World, Python if-else statements, arithmetic operators, division, and loops.
+   - Explore Python exercises on HackerRank covering topics like Hello, World, Python if-else statements, arithmetic operators, division, and loops.(in progress)

 8. [PythonProjects](https://github.com/PoojaPatel1712/PythonProjects)
    - Explore Python Projects from basic.
-Beginner Friendly Python Projects.
+Beginner Friendly Python Projects.(in progress)

 Feel free to explore, contribute, or provide feedback on any of these repositories.
 Thank you for visiting!